Prakashmathi15/19CS416-CS-Ex-3-Linux-Commands/README.md

 # 19CS416-CS-Ex-3-Linux-Commands

 **Linux** is an open-source operating system, and its kernel is the heart of the OS, facilitating communication between hardware and software.
 One of the key advantages of Linux is its customizability; developers can modify the Linux kernel to create their own tailored operating systems.

-# 19CS416-CS-Ex-3b-Kali linux
-## Procedure:
-1. Go to the Website: Visit the official site at https://www.kali.org.

-2. Click “Download”: On the homepage, click the “Download” button or go to https://www.kali.org/get-kali/.

-3. Choose Version: Select the version you need (Installer, Live, or Virtual Machine), and choose 64-bit or 32-bit.

-4. Download ISO/VM Image: Click to download the ISO file or pre-built VirtualBox/Vmware image.

-5. Verify & Save: (Optional but recommended) Use the SHA256 hash to verify the file, then save it to your system.

 ## Linux Commands